Johnson336/LotJPlugins/README.md

 * As mentioned this is an early release so there aren't a lot of features, mainly the core mechanic of recording and replaying.
 * More features may be added if there is interest in that happening.

-### LotJRaceBrowser.xml

-#### v1.00
-* Released first version of this plugin.
-It loads race information from the game and displays it in a window to make browsing and comparing races more convenient.
-* Right click in the window to apply sorting filters.

 ### LotJMSDPHandler.xml